tashapav/module_form/ReadMe.md

 # Module_form

-Module for displaying forms and data.
-It is used for an object with a field in protobuf format and an array of objects arranged in a hierarchy.
+An interface module for creating forms in several lines based on a specially generated data schema from protobuf

 ## Install
 `npm install module_form`